x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 ## Hardware requirements
 <a name="HR"> </a>

 Generally, there are no special hardware requirements specific to DAGs or mailbox database copies.
-The servers used must meet all of the requirements set forth in [Exchange Server prerequisites](../plan-and-deploy/prerequisites-2016.md)and [Exchange Server system requirements](../plan-and-deploy/system-requirements-2016.md).
+The servers used must meet all of the requirements set forth in [Exchange Server prerequisites](../plan-and-deploy/prerequisites.md).

 ## Storage requirements
 <a name="StoreReq"> </a>